visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 Escalation
 ----------
-**Customer Response** inquiries may escalate for a variety of reasons.
+SRE inquiries may escalate for a variety of reasons.
 The technical expertise or authority required may be beyond the **Primary**'s abilities or other difficulties may arise.
 For issues that the **Primary** does not quickly see a path to resolution, the **Backup** should be enlisted first.